Instructions Reference

 #xsl:text

 Produces a text node with exact whitespace control.
-While you can write literal text directly in a template, xsl:text gives you precise control over what whitespace appears in the output.
+You can write literal text directly in a template, but xsl:text gives you precise control over what whitespace appears in the output.

 #Why xsl:text Exists